chrisgurney/profile-collage/README.md

 Have a TV sitting around the office doing nothing?

-This web app displays a grid of profile photos, choosing one at random on an interval, displaying more information about that individual.
+This web app displays a grid of employee photos, choosing one at random on an interval, displaying more information about that individual.
 It has been formatted for large televisions.

  :rocket: [Launch the demo!](https://chrisgurney.github.io/profile-collage/) (Note: _Not_ optimized for mobile screens.)